Have you ever wondered what the difference between living in a road, avenue, street, lane and close is?

 It just goes to show that studying the address of a property while you are weighing up whether to buy it or not can be more worthwhile than you might have realised.

-To find out how much your home could be worth on the sales market, click here.
+To find out how much your home could be worth on the sales market, book a free sales valuation today.